The History and Meaning of a Sorority Lavalier

 The Greek Organization Lavalier Explained

 Most major colleges across the United States offer the opportunity for students to join a Greek letter organization, known as a fraternity or sorority.
-Female undergrad college students join a sorority, while male undergrads join a fraternity.
+Female undergrad college students join a sorority, while male undergrads join a fraternity (there are some female fraternities and co-ed organizations as well).
 These organizations are akin to a family and are usually represented by Greek letters.

 The Lavalier Necklace

 The necklace was popularized in early 1900 by Duchesse de la Valliere, a well-known mistress of King Louis XIV of France.
-The suspended pendant style of the necklace became incredibly famous during this time.
+The suspended pendant style of the lavalier fraternity necklace became incredibly famous during this time.
+Modern lavaliers have a similar style to the one designed by Duchesse de la Valliere.

 The Lavalier Ceremony